r4sy4n/react-app-buglift/README.md

 ## Credits

-The game was developed by Russell Ramiro as a project to showcase programming skills and knowledge of web development technologies.
+The app was developed by Russell Ramiro as a project to showcase programming skills and knowledge of web development technologies.

 ## License